 ‘So the first thing people see when looking for you, your products or services, is the Google search results page.
 To take control of this page, Google gives businesses several tools that they must use, that can make them look bigger and more professional.’

-Google My Business is a free business listing that companies can use to show their address, telephone, logo, photos, hours of operation and even reviews.
+Google Business Profile is a free business listing that companies can use to show their address, telephone, logo, photos, hours of operation and even reviews.
 ‘Not claiming your listing can make you look small and unprofessional so it’s an absolute must,’ she adds.

 If you want to punch above your weight and avoid looking too local, buying a national number is an easy and relatively cost effective way of appearing bigger.
-‘You can use this number in your Google My Business listing and AdWords; just make sure you’re consistent to avoid confusion.’
+‘You can use this number in your Google Business Profile listing and AdWords; just make sure you’re consistent to avoid confusion.’

 How you answer the telephone is key to how your company is perceived, Etsy says.
 ‘Buyers like to speak to a person, and even larger businesses let themselves down with poor inbound call handling.
 If you can’t be sure of answering the phone yourself, consider a virtual assistant service.’